swiftlang/swift/docs/DynamicCasting.md

 ```

 As a result of this definition, there is an existential type (also called `P`).
-This existential type is also known as a "protocol witness" type since it exposes exactly the capabilities that are defined by the protocol.
+This existential type is also known as a "protocol witness type" since it exposes exactly the capabilities that are defined by the protocol.
 Other capabilities of the type `T` are not accessible from a `P` instance.
 Any Swift instance of a concrete type `T` can be cast to the type `P` iff `T` conforms to the protocol `P`.